AnkitSharma-007/blogsite/README.md

 	    private db: AngularFirestore
 	 )

-The Observable `appUser$` will get the auth state of the user.
+The observable `appUser$` will get the auth state of the user.
 If the user is logged in, it will fetch the user details from the firestore database, else it will return null.
 Put the following code in the constructor as shown at [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/auth.service.ts#L24-L34](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/auth.service.ts#L24-L34)

     this.appUser$ = this.afAuth.authState.pipe(
 	  switchMap(user => {